rafgraph/the-listener/README.md

   // add passive to the key string to set a passive event listener 'touchmove passive': function(event) {...},

-  // can have multple handlers for the same event (e.g. a touchstart handler was also set above)
+  // can have multiple handlers for the same event (e.g. a touchstart handler was also set above)
   // and can set a listener with both capture and passive options 'touchstart capture passive': function(event) {...}
 }